 Typically, my more sculptural hat embellishments are created by dry felting, where special barbed needles are repeatedly stabbed into wool bundles until the desired shape is achieved.
 This is also a time intensive, but highly meditative process… and just a bit dangerous for the fingers!

 Some of my pieces incorporate nuno felting, which is a technique that combines wool fibres with natural fabrics, such as silk.
 It creates beautiful textures and allows for excellent draping and strength for garments.

 For accents and hat bands I love harkening back to my leather working days when i made stone embedded cuffs and book covers.
 I particularly enjoy harvesting vines from my backyard to weave hat bands and circulets that have a more earthy, natural feel.

 can you make me a hat?

 I would love to make you a hat! that is, if you don't mind waiting for it...
 As i am only one person, with a deep and uncompromising dedication to producing heirloom pieces, it can take some time.
 I reserve half of my studio time for creating custom pieces and the other half for one-of-a-kind explorations that are available in my shop every month or so.
-I open my custom calendar once per year in September: typically there are 18-20 custom spaces available.
+I open my custom calendar once per year in September: typically there are 18-20 custom spaces available (NOTE: i will not be taking custom orders in 2020).
 Once they are booked, it means I have no more custom spaces available for that year and you can either wait until next year or keep an eye on my shop to see if any one-of-a-kind ready-to-ship hats catch your eye!
 You can always just ask too, i never mind responding to email inquiries ;) To receive notifications about new hats in my shop or the opening of my custom calendar, join my email list or follow me on facebook and/or instagram (click below).